nrr/rc/README.md

 ## my method to the madness

-this is how i install an archive from github:
+this is vaguely how i install an archive from github:

 	DIR="${HOME}/lib/github.com/nrr/dotfiles"
 	URL="https://api.github.com/repos/nrr/dotfiles/tarball"